 Additionally, you should always look to be at least 100 feet from a water source as that can also pull in animals and cause more issues.

 Last but not least, if you are 100 to 300 feet away how do you know if a bear or other wild animals are messing with your food?
-The answer is, set an alarm, for many of the easiest things to do this with on a hike is your cook system like your pot, spoon, or spork and similar noisy items should they fall.
+The answer is, to set an alarm, for many of the easiest things to do this with on a hike is your cook system like your pot, spoon, or spork and similar noisy items should they fall.

 How to Avoid Bringing Bears Into Camp